HealthBioscienceIDEAS/aic2023-workshop/docs/dmri-preproc.md

 randomise -i all_FA_skeletonised -o tbss -m mean_FA_skeleton_mask -d design.mat -t design.con -n 100 --T2 -V
 ```

-We generated outputs using the two methods (cluster based threshold of TFCE).
+We generated outputs using the two methods (cluster based threshold of TFCE), which you can access under `~/data/DiffusionMRI/tbss/stats`.
 You have:
 * unthresholded t-statistical maps, `tbss_tstat1 and tbss_tstat2`, where 1 and 2 refer to the different contrasts
 * p-values maps corrected for multiple comparisons (either tbss_clustere_corrp_tstatX or tbss_tfce_corrp_tstatX)\
   Note that the p-values maps are outputted as 1-p for convenience of display (so that higher values are more significant).
 You can threshold those from    0.95 to 1.